chriswales95/SET08103-Assessment/use-cases/use-case-17.md

-# USE CASE: 10 Produce a Report on All the cities in a district organised by largest population to smallest.
+# USE CASE: 10 produce a report on all the capital cities in the world organised by largest population to smallest.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *employee* I want *produce a report on all the capital cities in the world organised by largest population to smallest* so that *I can share this on the company facebook.*
+As an *employee* I want to *produce a report on all the capital cities in the world organised by largest population to smallest* so that *I can share this on the company facebook.*

 ### Scope